cosmos/ibc-go/docs/migrations/v4-to-v5.md

 }
 ```

-See [ADR-03](../architecture/adr-003-ics27-acknowledgement.md/#next-major-version-format) for more information.
+See [ADR-03](../architecture/adr-003-ics27-acknowledgement.md/#next-major-version-format) for more information or the [corrresponding documentation about authentication modules](../apps/interchain-accounts/auth-modules.md#onacknowledgementpacket).

 ### ICS29 - Fee Middleware